 To read more about career possibilities, click here.

 Of course, if you are interested in teaching, English offers an excellent opportunity in its Teaching Assistantship.
 See below: Can I find out what it’s like to be a teacher if I’m an English major?

 Many English majors do go on to law school.
 In fact, an English major provides excellent preparation for legal studies; law schools count on students to be skilled at careful reading and writing.
 The Villanova English Department regularly offers a course in “Legal Analysis and Writing,” and also provides advice about law school applications.

 Absolutely.
 The English department offers a teaching assistantship course, English 2800, that is open to senior English majors.
 Students who have worked as undergraduate teaching assistants have been extremely enthusiastic about the course.
 You can read more about this course, including the first-person narratives of students’ experiences as Teaching Assistants, on the department’s Teaching Assistantship page.

 There is a wide variety of internships available for English majors.
+See our Internship page.
 If you’re interested in internship possibilities, a crucial stop is the Internship Program.
-The department also has an advisor for internships, Prof. Jody Ross (610-519-3047).
+The department also has an advisor for internships, Prof. Heather Hicks (610-519-4645).